Now Accepting Applications for Spring 2020

 Portia Jackson Preston, DRPH

-Dr. Portia A. Jackson Preston is an Assistant Professor in the Department of Public Health.
+Dr. Portia A. Jackson Preston is an Assistant Professor in the Department of Public Health at Cal State Fullerton (formerly Cal State LA faculty).
 Her professional background includes Active Steps Coaching (Owner), Deloitte Consulting, the Centers for Disease Control and Prevention, and Procter & Gamble Pharmaceuticals.
 She received her Bachelors degree from Stanford University, her Masters of Public Health from the University of Michigan, and her Doctorate of Public Health from UCLA.

 Dr. Jackson Preston serves as our subject matter expert for the Inclusive Teaching Program module Faculty Self-Care.